 Consider your circumstances and trust yourself

 Managing freelance finances and building a diversified portfolio of assets is challenging for everyone, but freelancer finances are unique.
 Drawing on the creative and professional skills you already have and applying them to your pursuit of financial well-being can make the journey easier.

 You already realize that building your business successfully takes time, perseverance and dedication.
-The same is true of your finances.
+The same is true of financial planning for freelancers.
 Building your assets consistently and incrementally — even if the regular amounts invested are small — will reward you greatly over time.

 ‘Herd mentality’ governs a lot of traditional financial strategy.
 Your ability to think outside of the box will help you find effective ways to maneuver outside of the mainstream.